timurkhab/Fastcgi-Daemon/doc/en/Quick start guide.md

-In this section, we consider the simple installation of FastCGI-daemon in conjunction with [nginx] (http://nginx.org). Ñustom application for daemon will also be developed and tested.
+In this section, we consider the simple installation of FastCGI-daemon in conjunction with [nginx] (http://nginx.org).
+Custom application for daemon will also be developed and tested.

 ## nginx intallation